-You know how broccoli has those long, thick stalks no one likes?
-Here’s what I do with those:
+You know those long, thick woody stalks no one likes?
+In this whole-broccoli soup, they’re fantastic.

 - Broccoli (3+ whole stalks)

 - Sweet yellow onion (1/2 large or 1 small, chopped)

 - Cheddar cheese (1-2 cups grated)